dfelinto/blender-manual/manual/getting_started/help.rst

 You may want to access help for a tool or area from within Blender.

-Use the keyboard shortcut or context menu item to visit pages of this reference manual from within Blender.
+To do so; hover the cursor over the tool or button you need help with and use the keyboard shortcut or context menu item to visit pages of this reference manual from within Blender.
 This opens a web page relating to the button under the cursor, supporting both tool and value buttons.

 .. note::